nixztez/Arch-Install/README.md

 ## Setup sudoers
 EDITOR=vim visudo
 ### Uncomment
-%wheel ALL=(ALL) NOPASSWD: ALL
+%wheel ALL=(ALL) ALL
 ### Add this to the bottom of the file
 Defaults rootpw

 ## Install
-sudo pacman -S bash-completion intel-ucode networkmanager
+sudo pacman -S bash-completion intel-ucode

 ## Install boot loader
 bootctl install